2025-BSCPE-145/2025-BSCPE-145.github.io/index.md

 # Welcome to My Blog

-This is a simple, minimal blog built with GitHub Pages and Markdown.
+Hi, I'm a student from Faisalabad.
+This is my simple personal blog where I'll share my thoughts, projects, and learning journey.

-Browse my posts below or use the navigation.
+## Latest Posts